Matt-Jns/hydra-k8s/README.md

 #### (Optional) Creating a Transport Layer Security (TLS) certificate for GitLab

-> This step is optional and should be used only if Ingress for Public or Admin API Endpoint is enabled.
+> It is always better to use valid certificate signed by CA instead of a self-signed one.
+This step is optional and should be used only if Ingress for Public or Admin API Endpoint is enabled.

 1. If you already have a certificate that you want to use, copy your certificate and key pair to the `/tmp/tls.crt` and `/tmp/tls.key` files,